Mental health problems can be more common amongst autistic people, compared to the general population.

-Some may experience anorexia and the effects of starvation on the cognitive, emotional and social aspects of their life may, at times, draw similarities with autism.
-However, when someone is acutely unwell with an eating disorder, assessment for autistic may prove incredibly challenging since issues such as restricted and repetitive behaviours may overlap.
+Some may experience anorexia nervosa and the effects of starvation on the cognitive, emotional and social aspects of their life may, at times, draw similarities with autism.
+However, when someone is acutely unwell with an eating disorder, assessment for autism may prove incredibly challenging since issues such as restricted and repetitive behaviours may overlap.

 Cognitive difficulties experienced by autistic people with eating disorders include:

 - Seeing the bigger picture, not just details

 - Shifting from one action to another with ease

 - Understanding that others (who are not autistic) have distinct beliefs, desires, hopes and intentions

 Food and eating difficulties